giantswarm/docs/src/content/app-platform/create-catalog/index.md

 CRs.

-There are [multiple options](https://helm.sh/docs/topics/chart_repository/#hosting-chart-repositories) for serving the catalog over HTTP<span class="x x-first x-last">(S)</span> including GitHub Pages or tools like Harbor or ChartMuseum which run in a
+There are [multiple options](https://helm.sh/docs/topics/chart_repository/#hosting-chart-repositories) for serving the catalog over HTTP(S) including GitHub Pages or tools like Harbor or ChartMuseum which run in a Kubernetes cluster.
-Kubernetes cluster.
 At Giant Swarm we use GitHub Pages and this is what we will cover in this guide.